percona/k8spsmdb-docs/docs/update.md

 you should first upgrade it to 4.4, and later make a separate upgrade from 4.4 to 5.0.
 The same is true for major version downgrades.

+!!! note
-**NOTE**: It is recommended to take a backup before upgrade, as well as to perform upgrade on staging environment.
+    It is recommended to take a backup before upgrade, as well as to perform upgrade on staging environment.

 Major version upgrade can be initiated using the [upgradeOptions.apply](operator.md#upgradeoptions-apply) key in the `deploy/cr.yaml` configuration file: